 How to Prevent and Treat Urinary Tract Infections

-Urinary tract infections are common, inconvenient, and REALLY uncomfortable.
-Whether you experience persistent or chronic UTIs, here's what you can do to prevent them.
+Urinary tract infections are common, inconvenient, and uncomfortable.
+Whether you experience chronic or recurrent UTIs, here's what you can do to prevent them.

-If you’ve ever had a urinary tract infection (UTI), you can instantly recall it.
-The intense feeling that you need to pee, but you just can’t.
-And then when you do, it burns and you are SO uncomfortable.
-You call the doc and count the hours until the antibiotic kicks in.
+If you’ve ever had a urinary tract infection (UTI), you can instantly recall it: the intense feeling that you need to pee but just can’t.
+And then when you do, it burns, and you’re SO uncomfortable.
+You call the doctor and anxiously count the hours until the antibiotic starts to take effect.

 UTIs are a common and inconvenient issue for many women.
-Whether you experience persistent UTIs (infections that don’t go away with treatment) or chronic UTIs (infections that happen often), there are some things you can do to prevent them.
+Whether you experience chronic UTIs (infections that don’t go away with treatment) or recurrent UTIs (infections that happen often), there are some things you can do to prevent them.

-UTIs are caused by bacteria entering your urethra, which is the tube that carries urine out of your body.
-You may be at an increased risk for UTIs if you have certain problems, including:
+UTIs occur when bacteria enter the urethra, the tube that carries urine out of your body.
+You may be at an increased risk for UTIs if you have any of the following:

 - Vaginal dryness

-- A condition that reduces the flow of urine, such as kidney stones
+- A medical condition that reduces the flow of urine, such as kidney stones

-- A condition that compromises your immune system, such as diabetes, pregnancy or multiple sclerosis
+- Conditions that compromise your immune system, including diabetes, pregnancy or multiple sclerosis

-- Vesicoureteral reflux, which causes urine to flow backward from the bladder into the kidneys
+- Vesicoureteral reflux, which allows urine to flow backward from the bladder into the kidneys

 When should I seek treatment for a UTI?